darribas/gds18/_notes/Class_08.md

 ### Related readings

+* Chapters 1 and 2 in {% cite webber2018predictive %} provides a fascinating
+  account of the origins of Geodemographic classifications.
 * Chapter 7 in {% cite brunsdon2015geocomputation %}: *Geodemographic Analysis*, by Alexandros Alexiou and Alex Singleton.
 * {% cite duque2007supervised %} is an excellent review of regionalization algorthims, but it is an advanced read.